-1 Discussion of Health Risks at Al Asad AB, Iraq by Source
+Discussion of Health Risks at Camp Redleg, UAE by Source

 The following sections provide additional information about the OEH conditions summarized above.
-All risk assessments were performed using the methodology described in the U. S. Army Public Health Command Technical Guide 230, Environmental Health Risk Assessment and Chemical Exposure Guidelines for Deployed Military Personnel (Reference 5).
+All risk assessments were performed using the methodology described in the U. S. Army Public Health Command Technical Guide 230, Environmental Health Risk Assessment and Chemical Exposure Guidelines for Deployed Military Personnel (Reference 4).
 All OEH risk estimates represent residual risk after accounting for preventive controls in place.
 Occupational exposures and exposures to endemic diseases are greatly reduced by preventive measures.
 For environmental exposures related to airborne dust, there are limited preventive measures available, and available measures have little efficacy in reducing exposure to ambient conditions.

-The ProUCL version 5.0 software package was used for statistical analyses (Reference 6).
+The ProUCL version 5.0 software package was used for statistical analyses (Reference 5).
 Means are followed by standard deviation (SD).
-Risk characterization was based on the 95% upper confidence level of the arithmetic mean (95% UCL) or the arithmetic mean depending on the quality and quantity of the data being evaluated.
+Risk characterization was based on the 95 percent upper confidence level of the arithmetic mean (95% UCL) or the arithmetic mean depending on the quality and quantity of the data being evaluated.
 The sample mean is an uncertain estimate of the true mean of the population exposure point concentration (PEPC).
 The 95% UCL reduces the uncertainty inherent in the sample mean and states with a higher level of confidence that the mean PEPC is no greater than the 95% UCL.

-2 Air
+Air

-2.1 Site-Specific Sources Identified
+Site-Specific Sources Identified

-Personnel deployed to AI Asad AB were exposed to various airborne contaminants as identified by monitoring and sampling efforts between September 2014 and December 2015.
-Sources of airborne contaminants at the base camp included diesel vehicle and generator exhaust, dust from unpaved roads and surfaces, operation of one cement plant, aircraft exhaust, incinerators, and burn pits.
-In addition, dust storms, periods of high winds, and vehicle traffic passing through moon dust (very fine silts with the consistency of talcum powder) contributed to PM exposures above health-based MEGs at AI Asad AB.
+Personnel deployed to Camp Redleg were exposed to various airborne contaminants as identified by monitoring and sampling efforts between January 2014 to March 2016.
+Sources of airborne contaminants at the base camp included diesel vehicle and generator exhaust, and dust from unpaved roads and surfaces.
+In addition, dust storms and periods of high winds contributed to particulate matter (PM) exposures above health-based MEGs at Camp Redleg.